 Search marketing has changed a lot in the last few years.
 Have you ever asked Apple’s Siri for the best salons near you?
 How about Google OK and Amazon Alexa or the latest, Samsung’s Bixby?
 If you know one of these voice-powered digital assistants, you will definitely have an idea of what we are going to discuss in this post.
 Voice searches are getting popular and this means that doing Search Engine Optimisation (SEO) for voice search is now a necessity and not something to do later.

 Voice Search Queries: Key Characteristics

-Before diving deep into the concept of website optimisation for voice search, it is extremely important for you to understand the basic differences between voice search and text-based search queries.
-Here are the characteristics of voice search that make them different from traditional text-based searches:
+Before going a bit deep into the concept of website optimization for voice search, it is extremely important for you to understand the basic differences between voice search and text-based search queries.
+Here are the key characteristics of voice search that make them different from traditional text-based searches:

 The most telling difference between the two is – the length of the search query.
-When users search for something using voice search, they are likely to use a conversational tone and framed it as a question.
-For instance, when finding an ice cream parlour nearby, they may search – which are the best ice cream parlours near me?
-On the other hand, for the same information through text, the query may be – ice cream parlours near me.
-To put it simply, voice searches tend to be longer and asked in a conversational tone than traditional ones.
+When users search for something using voice search, they are likely to use a conversational tone and frame it as a question.
+For instance, when finding an ice cream parlour nearby, they may search, “Which are the best ice cream parlours near me?”
+On the other hand, for the same information through text, the query may be, “Ice cream parlours near me”.

 Voice searches are often localised.
-This actually makes sense because people use this smart feature while on-the-go search.
-This has been made possible because search engines such as Google provide its users with a convenient feature – Near Me.
+This actually makes sense because people use this smart feature to make on-the-go search.
+This has been made possible because search engines such as Google provide users with a convenient feature – Near Me.
 This encourages people to search for local businesses.

 Voice searches are time-sensitive.
 The searcher will immediately move on to other options if they do not get the information they are looking for.
 In several cases, many users won’t even click and open a website after performing voice searches.
-They generally expect to get information directly from the Search Engine which is often read by their digital assistant (on their phone).
+They generally expect to get information directly from the Search Engine which is often read by the digital assistant on their phone.

-Essentials Steps to Optimise Website for Voice Search
+Important Steps to Optimise Your Website for Voice Search

-Now that you know the difference between traditional searching method and voice search, we are going to discuss the essential steps yu need to take to make your website voice-search friendly.
-They steps are:
+Now that you know the essential differences between traditional and voice search, we will discuss the essential steps you need to take to make your website voice search friendly.

-If you haven’tdone it yet then it is time to set up Google My Business listing.
-Keep it up-to-date to stay on the top of search results in local search since people more often use voice search for local information.
-With an updated listing, you have better chances of being ranked on the top and discovered by the users whenever they use the ‘Near Me’ feature on Google.
-In your listing, you can add contact details, operational hours, address and some high-quality photographs of your business.
+With an updated listing, you have better chances of being ranked at the top and discovered by voice search users whenever they use the ‘Near Me’ feature on Google.
+Add contact details, operational hours, address and some high-quality photographs of your business in your listing.

 Step 4: Think Beyond Google.

 It is a fact that Google is not the only player offering voice search feature to its users.
-Amazon has Alexa, Apple has Sir, Samsung introduced Bixby and Windows has Cortana for voice search and these digital assistants search the internet, not just the Google Search Engine to find answers for your customers.
-With all this in your mind, you need to optimise your website for voice search for other search engines.
+Amazon has Alexa, Apple has Siri, Samsung introduced Bixby and Windows has Cortana for voice search.
+All these digital assistants search the internet, not just the Google Search Engine, to find answers for your customers.
+So, you need to optimise your website for voice search for other search engines also.

 - Focus on localised and conversational content based on phrases and questions your potential customers use